-The Board currently is composed of eight directors serving staggered three-year terms and divided into three classes: Class I currently consists of Dr. Thomas J. O'Brien, Edward D. Stewart and Daniel A. Bergeron, Class II consists of Richard R. Crowell and Alan B. Levine and Class III consists of Dr. Michael J. Hartnett, Mitchell I. Quain and Dr. Amir Faghri.
-Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2013, 2015 and 2014, respectively.
+The Board currently is composed of eight directors serving staggered one or three-year terms and divided into three classes: Class I currently consists of Dr. Thomas J. O'Brien, Edward D. Stewart and Daniel A. Bergeron, Class II consists of Richard R. Crowell, Mitchell I. Quain and Alan B. Levine and Class III consists of Dr. Michael J. Hartnett and Dr. Amir Faghri.
+Except as described herein with respect to Mitchell I. Quain, Class I, Class II and Class III directors will serve until our annual meetings of stockholders in 2019, 2018 and 2017, respectively.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class, and until the director's successor is duly elected and qualified, or until the director's resignation or removal.

-Our Nominating and Corporate Governance Committee has nominated Mitchell I. Quain for re-election as a Class III director and has nominated Dr. Thomas J. O'Brien, Edward D. Stewart and Daniel A. Bergeron for re-election as Class I directors.
+Our Nominating and Corporate Governance Committee has nominated Mitchell I. Quain for re-election as a Class III director and has nominated Dr. Michael J. Hartnett and Dr. Amir Faghri for re-election as Class III directors.
 Our Nominating and Corporate Governance Committee reviewed the qualifications of the nominees for election to these classes, and unanimously recommended that these nominees be submitted for election or re-election to the Board.
-If re-elected, Mitchell I. Quain will be moving from Class I to Class III.
-The term of office of the Class I directors expires this year.
-Mitchell I. Quain is currently a director of RBC Bearings Incorporated and was appointed to the Board in June, 2002.
-Edward D. Stewart is currently a director of RBC Bearings Incorporated and was appointed to the Board in June, 2013.
-Daniel A. Bergeron is currently a director of RBC Bearings Incorporated and was appointed to the Board in June, 2013.
-If elected at the annual meeting, the Class I nominees would serve until the 2016 annual meeting and the Class III nominee would serve until the 2014 annual meeting and until their successors are duly elected and qualified, or until the director's resignation or removal.
+The term of office of the Class I directors expires in 2019.
+Mitchell I. Quain is currently a director of RBC Bearings Incorporated and was appointed to the Board in September, 2011.
+Dr. Michael J. Hartnett is currently a director of RBC Bearings Incorporated and was appointed to the Board in July, 2004.
+If elected at the annual meeting, Mitchell I. Quain would serve until the 2018 annual meeting and Dr. Michael J. Hartnett and Dr. Amir Faghri would serve until the 2020 annual meeting and until their successors are duly elected and qualified, or until the director's resignation or removal.

-For a stockholder to nominate an individual for director at the 2014 annual meeting, the stockholder must follow the procedures outlined below under the caption "Stockholder Proposals and Director Nominations for the 2014 Meeting."
-Stockholders may also nominate a director to be considered by the Board for recommendation to the stockholders in the Company's proxy statement for the 2014 annual meeting by following the procedures outlined below under the caption "Director Nominations to be Considered by the Board."
+For a stockholder to nominate an individual for director at the 2018 annual meeting, the stockholder must follow the procedures outlined below under the caption "Stockholder Proposals and Director Nominations for the 2018 Meeting."
+Stockholders may also nominate a director to be considered by the Board for recommendation to the stockholders in the Company's proxy statement for the 2018 annual meeting by following the procedures outlined below under the caption "Director Nominations to be Considered by the Board."